 If a Heritage Site manages to check off each of these criteria, it is inscribed in the World Heritage List.
 Such an honor and title also entails that the State that the site belongs (in this case Ecuador) has an “enduring obligation” to guarantee the conservation, management, and monitoring of the Heritage Site.
 Why is the Galapagos a UNESCO World Heritage Site?
 Because of all this and more!

 Having such a prestigious UNESCO title means that the protection of this one-of-a-kind place is of the utmost importance.
 Note: UNESCO assesses World Heritage Sites every six years to check on the state of the site as well as the measures that have been implemented to help protect and conserve the site.

 Historical Fact: The Galapagos Islands were declared a Natural Heritage Site for Humanity in 1978.
 Over two decades later, UNESCO extended this designation to include the Galapagos Marine Reserve.

 The Galapagos National Park reinforces its conservation efforts (with respect to its UNESCO title) by requiring that every visitor explore the National Park in the company of naturalist guides, these of which have been licensed and certified by the Galapagos National Park Service.
 Naturalist guides help keep visitors continuously informed about the fragile and delicate nature of the archipelago.
 Upon arrival, visitors receive a welcome package at immigration that includes information about the uniqueness of the Park, and why it is everyone’s responsibility to help keep it the way it is.
+Remember that while it’s impossible to see it all in one visit, you can ensure that you stay the perfect amount of days to make to most of your Galapagos vacation.
 Its status as a UNESCO World Heritage Site is also used to justify the National Park fee that visitors must pay upon visiting the fragile environment of the Galapagos Islands, funds which go into preserving the National Park itself.